yuhao-nie/Stanford-solar-forecasting-dataset/README.md

 # Stanford Solar Forecasting Dataset
-This repo describe the solar forecasting dataset collected at Stanford
+This repo describes the solar forecasting dataset collected at Stanford